thatrandomperson5/commanger-docs/docs/source/usage.rst

 ..

-Now lets change the config abit:
+Now lets change the config a bit:

 .. code:: python